General Note On Levels

 Practice Space

-Lesson times are given on the "Joining the Team" Page and the front page calendar.
+Lesson times are given in team emails and the front page calendar.

 Joining the Team